dalkoran/docs/HarnSheet/ReadMe.md

 shown here are a subset of those I own (either as PDF or PDF and hard-copy).
 Double-clicking on a module will open it in the system's default PDF viewer.

 The second feature is the map itself.
-The map starts by displaying the continent of Lythia between latitude of 60° north to 20° north on the world of Kethira.
+The map starts by displaying the continent of Lythia between latitude of 20 to 60 degress north on the world of Kethira.
 The map can be zoomed, and then also panned.

 Tharda is a Republic on the remote island of Harn, off the west coast of Lythia.